w3c/wai-bcase/index.md

 As web use is woven into modern life all over the world, regulators began to mandate laws and policies that strengthen the rights of people with disabilities.
 One of the earliest indications that there could be legal consequences to web accessibility was a complaint put to the Human Rights and Equal Opportunities Commission (HREOC) in 2000 about the inaccessibility of the website of the Sydney Olympics.
 The plaintiff claimed the site was a violation of the Commonwealth Disability Discrimination Act 1992.[^18]

 The 2001 decision in the Sydney Olympics suit[^19] raised awareness of the need to address accessibility in the emerging practice of web communication.
-Legal risk has increased with the adoption of clearer laws and policies in countries all over  the world.
+Over time, legal risk increased with the adoption of clearer laws and policies in countries throughout the world.

 -   The Convention on the Rights of People with Disabilities (CRPD) is a comprehensive human rights document that includes direct reference to the rights of all people to have equal access to communications technology.
 Passed by the General Assembly of the United nations, it was ratified by more than 140 countries by 2016.
 -   The European Commission adopted the European Accessibility Act, requiring